Kripsii/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

- a function that reverses a listint_t linked list.
+ Print (safe version)- a function that prints a listint_t linked list.